-June: Log into Handshake!
+December through February: Log into Handshake!

 Resumes are required to apply for on-campus employment, and many on-campus positions also require a cover letter.
-Start working on your resume and cover letter(s) early in the summer to ensure you have enough time to complete your application materials and have them reviewed by the Career Development team before fall on-campus employment positions are posted on Handshake.
-Click herefor our valuable resources for resume and cover letters!
+Click here for our valuable resources for resume and cover letters!

-Most departments post their student employment positions on Handshake in mid- to late July and August.
 Since new positions are posted daily, you will want to check back often to find the on-campus job that best fits your interests.

-To find on-campus jobs, go to the “Jobs” tab in Handshake.
-Then click the “Filters” button and choose “On-campus.”
+To find on-campus jobs, go to the Jobs tab in Handshake.
+Then click the Filters button and choose On-campus.

 Submit your applications early!
 On-campus employment is very competitive, so don’t wait to apply.
 Many jobs are filled by the first week of classes.

-Many hiring managers begin reviewing applications starting in mid- to late August.
 If you are a final candidate for a position, a hiring manager will contact you to schedule an interview.
 Please be patient and wait for the hiring manager to contact you.

 In the meantime: